bruceravel/larch-plugin-tutorial/mback/mbackfunction.md

     group.mback_params = params
 ```

-It's kind of long, so let's break it down into pieces.
+That's kind of long.
+Let's break it down into pieces.

 ## The function signature